Program: Pilbara Environmental Offsets Fund

 They enable sustainable mining development by counterbalancing impacts that can’t be avoided or mitigated.
 Offset activities are undertaken outside a specific project area rather than onsite.

-To date, the effective implementation of offsets in the Pilbara has been hampered by the region’s unique land tenure (all crown land with overlapping mining, native title and pastoral interests).
-This makes traditional land acquisition and access for on-ground offset activities difficult.
-Offsets have not always been connected with other conservation efforts or deployed where needed most.
+Effective implementation of offsets in the Pilbara is difficult due to the region’s complex land tenure (all crown land with overlapping mining, native title and pastoral interests).
+This makes traditional land acquisition and access for on-ground offset activities tricky and, historically, offsets have not always been connected with other conservation efforts or deployed where needed most.

 In 2012, the Western Australian Minister for Environment mandated that proponents in the Pilbara pay their environmental offsets into a strategic fund for conservation.
-In the same year, the federal Minister for Environment gave proponents the option of doing so.
-This led to the establishment of the Pilbara Environmental Offsets Fund.
+In the same year, the federal Minister for Environment gave proponents the option of paying into a fund.
+This led to the establishment of the Pilbara Environmental Offsets Fund (PEOF).

-The approach was supported by strategic advice from the Environmental Protection Authority (EPA) to the state Minister for Environment in 2014, which identified key threats and challenges to the conservation of biodiversity in the region: EPA’s 16(E) Cumulative environmental impacts of development in the Pilbara region advice.
+In 2014, the approach was supported by strategic advice from the Environmental Protection Authority (EPA) to the state Minister for Environment.
+Key threats and challenges to the conservation of biodiversity in the region were identified: EPA’s 16(E) Cumulative environmental impacts of development in the Pilbara region advice.

 Governance